2025 World Space Vision &

 Challenges

 Use AI-powered apps to research, analyze, and present ideas for real space challenges.
-In teams, create a short movie, 3D design, or presentation to showcase solutions for living on the Moon, Mars, and beyond.
+As a component of the SVAC, all participants will be provided with free access to a Boodlebox platform to simplify collaborative with each other and AI tools.
+Teams create a short movie, 3D design, or presentation to showcase solutions addressing an challenge that will focus on living and working on the Moon, Mars, and beyond.

 img